 Using salt to store the sun's heat, the plant can operate without sunlight, running almost twice as long as other solar power plants.
 The salt-storage setup lets Andasol 1 generate 50 percent more energy than it would without it -- 178,000 megawatt-hours of electricity [source: Fairly].
 That extra generating ability lowers the overall cost of the plant's electricity.
 It could eventually rival the cost of natural-gas power.

 This type of salt storage isn't the only design on the table for storing the sun's energy.
 Some plants are looking at using a more direct approach that skips the oil -- they would both collect and store the sun's heat in salt.
 Sand is another potential heat-storage material.

 And another group has developed a system that mimics the molecular effects of photosynthesis to store solar power: It uses sunlight to split water molecules into hydrogen and oxygen, which are then put back together in a fuel cell.

-For more information on solar energy storage and related topics, look over the links on the next page.
+For more information on solar energy storage and related topics, look over the links below.

 - Bielo, David.
 "How to Use Solar Energy at Night."
 Scientific American.
 Feb.
 18, 2009.http://www.sciam.com/article.cfm?id=how-to-use-solar-energy-at-night

 - Fairley, Peter.
 "Largest Solar Thermal Storage Plant to Start Up."
 IEEE Spectrum.
 October 2008.http://spectrum.ieee.org/oct08/6851

 - Trafton, Anne. "'Major discovery' from MIT primed to unleash solar revolution."
 MIT News.
 July 31, 2008.http://web.mit.edu/newsoffice/2008/oxygen-0731.html